ashconnell/physx-js/README.md

 # PhysX JS

-PhysX on the web.
+PhysX for JavaScript.

 This repo complements the work being done over at [prestomation/PhysX](https://github.com/prestomation/PhysX) to create emscripten bindings for [NVIDIAGameWorks/PhysX](https://github.com/NVIDIAGameWorks/PhysX).
-At some point the prestomation/PhysX fork may be merged into NVIDIAGameWorks/PhysX and this repo will be updated to track that repo.
+At some point the prestomation/PhysX fork may be merged into NVIDIAGameWorks/PhysX and this repo will be updated to track that repo instead.

-This repo serves two purposes:
+This repo serves multiple purposes:

-- Offer a reproducible docker environment to easily build and compile PhysX to WebAssembly via [Emscripten](https://emscripten.org)
+- Provide a Docker workflow for compiling and building PhysX to WebAssembly via [Emscripten](https://emscripten.org)
-- House the files used to publish this as a package on npm ([physx-js](https://www.npmjs.com/package/physx-js))
+- Provide a Docker workflow for adding new bindings (the whole PhysX API is not currently covered yet)
+- To publish WebAssembly files to npm ([physx-js](https://www.npmjs.com/package/physx-js)) so that they can be used in projects via npm or CDN

 ## Example

-There is an example of how to use this with Webpack in the `/example` folder.
+There is an example with [threejs](https://threejs.org/) and [physx-js](https://www.npmjs.com/package/physx-js) using Webpack in the `/example` folder.

-Alternatively you can [preview the live version](https://physx-js-example.deminetix.now.sh) hosted on now.sh
+The example is also available to [preview here](https://physx-js-example.deminetix.now.sh), it's hosted on [now](https://zeit.co/)

 ## Usage via npm